ppy/osu-wiki/news/2026/2026-09-19-project-loved-nine-years-september-2026.md

 Overall, I do think that this chart is one of those easy to S but hard to 99+ charts, where a lot of players should be able to meet the threshold for an S rank, but being as precise as you can be is definitely going to be a tall task considering the patterns that you have to be mindful of.
 Not to mention, there's going to be a lot of moments where you might release a bit too early, given how straining those patterns could be, especially if you are not paying attention to each column while playing this.

-Long Note charts like [Labyrinth](https://osu.ppy.sh/beatmapsets/1291607#mania/2680883) is a great example of how LNs could be expressed in a very creative manner, and also be a test to how accurate one could play this skillset.
+Long Note charts like [Labyrinth](https://osu.ppy.sh/beatmapsets/1291607#mania/2680883) is a great example of how LNs could be expressed in a very creative manner, and also be a test to how accurate one could play this skill set.
 Given how much the playerbase has evolved, I'd say that the scores we are about to see in the leaderboards will be nothing short of crazy.
 Funnily enough, the title is very fitting, as you'd have to figure out a way to play this chart properly without dropping so much accuracy or consistency.

 If you want to see more charts like this, then I think it's about time to give this a supportive vote, and see more from [Abraxos](https://osu.ppy.sh/users/5025064) in the Loved category!